 |GC Alloc||How much scripting heap memory Unity has allocated in the current frame.
 The garbage collector manages the scripting heap memory.

-Unity runs the garbage collector more frequently as you allocate more on the heap.
+Unity runs the garbage collector more frequently as your application allocates more on the heap.
 As the managed heap grows, it takes Unity longer to mark and collect the memory.
-As such, you should keep the GC Alloc value at zero while your application runs, to prevent the garbage collector from affecting your framerate, and keep the overall heap size small.
+As such, you should keep the GC Alloc value at zero while your application runs, to prevent the garbage collector from affecting your application’s framerate, and to keep the overall heap size small.

 For more details about the managed heap see the documentation on Understanding Automatic Memory Management.

 |Self ms||The total amount of time Unity spent on a particular function, in milliseconds, excluding the time Unity spends calling sub-functions.|

 |Warning||Indicated by a warning icon, this displays how many times the application has triggered a warning during the current frame.
 For more information, see the Performance warnings section of this documentation.|

-To get more information about where your application calls and uses the profiled functions, select the Details dropdown at the top right hand corner of the module details pane and choose either Show Related Objects or Show Calls view.
+To get more information about where your application calls and uses the profiled functions, select the Details dropdown at the top right hand corner of the module details pane and choose either Related Data or Calls view.

 UnityEngine.Objects that use a Begin() overload and are associated with the Profiler sample.
 Some samples that Unity reports have these associations built in, such as CameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info